Last reviewed: 04/08/2022

 Simple communication is key

-Many times, it’s too painful to speak, too painful to move, or too painful to ask for help.
+Many times, it’s too painful for your loved one to speak, too painful for them to move, or too painful for them to ask for help.

 Ask straightforward, simple questions: Can I bring you a healthy lunch?
 Do you need a glass of water?
 Are the lights too bright?
 Would you like me to turn them off?
-Can I come watch your children while you rest?
-Better yet, just offer your help right away if you know what needs to be done.
-Even the smallest things can make a huge difference.
-Follow up with a text message to show that your support is ongoing.
+Can I babysit your children while you rest?